tailsdotcom/coding-test-pricing-service/README.md

 ## Building the API

-Given the included [pricing data](./pricing.json), build a RESTful API endpoint that will accept requests like the one shown below and return pricing information for the order:
+Using the [pricing data](./pricing.json), build a RESTful API endpoint that accepts requests like the one below.

 ```json
 {